State of the Union: Biden sees economic glow, GOP sees gloom - Local News 8

 Republicans take a far bleaker view — that the country is beset by crushing debt and that Biden is largely responsible for inflation.
 And the GOP now holds a House majority intent on blocking the president.

 The harder reality is that the United States is on a tight rope, trying to balance efforts to reduce inflation with the need to stay upright and avoid falling into a recession.
-That’s with the seemingly inherent contradiction of a soaring job market and the unemployment rate at a near 54-year low.
+That’s with the seemingly inherent contradiction of the Federal Reserve’s interest rate increases and the unemployment rate falling to a near 54-year low.

 Based on past speeches, Biden believes the policies adopted under his watch can fill the U.S. with new factories and protect against climate change.
 Roads, bridges, sewer systems, ports and internet service would be improved.
 The middle class would be more financially secure.
 So would America’s place in the global economy’s hierarchy.